 Think about the ways you can promote your new healthy options through the way they are placed, priced and promoted.
-You are more likely to have success by changing how snacks are priced and promoted
+You are more likely to have success by:

-- Promote the healthier snacks in meal deals together with healthier drink options e.g. lightly salted popcorn and water for \$5. - Price healthier snack options competitively so they are the cheaper choice e.g. lower the price of healthier options or increase the price of less healthy options.
+- Promoting the GREEN snacks in meal deals together with healthier drink options e.g. fruit salad cup and water for \$5. - Pricing healthier snack options competitively so they are the cheaper choice e.g. lowering the price of GREEN options or increasing the price of RED options.

 Remember, this is just one of the 'bites' you can do to switch up the snacks.
-Check out 'Switch to healthier snacks' for how to provide more healthy snack options in the facility.
+Check out 'Switch to healthier snack options in the facility.